Skip to main content

 Response structure

-Example response (sync)
+Example response (sync, normalized shape)

 {